Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **grandfather-father-son** : we use 3 sets of backup tapes called the son (daily), the father (weekly) and the grandfather (monthly) that all rotate separately.
-  At the end of each day, we backup a new son.
+  At the end of each day, we back up a new son.
   At the end of the week, a new father is created with the same value as the son.
   At the end of the month, a new grandfather is created with the same value as the son.
   The monthly tapes are usually kept off-site in case the site is destroyed.